 Chace Careers Week and Careers Fair 20-24 January 2020

-Chace Community School is hosting a careers week, with a variety of events including a careers fair on Wednesday, 22 January that every student will have the chance to attend.
+Chace Community School hosted a hugely successful careers week, with a variety of events including a careers fair on Wednesday, 22 January that every student had the chance to attend.

 - our full day careers fair on Wednesday, 22 January, 2020